snddude/godot-rigidbody_3d_player/README.md

 The following plugins need to be present in your project:
 - [godot-nbfsm](https://github.com/snddude/godot-nbfsm)

-After installing them, download the [latest release](https://github.com/snddude/godot-rigidbody_3d_player/releases/latest) of this plugin, which comes in a zip archive.
+After installing them, download the [latest release](https://github.com/snddude/godot-rigidbody_3d_player/releases/latest) of this plugin, which comes in a ZIP archive.
 Extract it into your project's "addons/" folder, then go to Project → Project Settings → Plugins and enable "RigidBody3D Player".

 ## Usage